James Hight

 Sir James Hight KBE CMG (3 November 1870 – 17 May 1958) was a New Zealand university professor, educational administrator and historian.
 He was born in Halswell in Christchurch, New Zealand on 3 November 1870.
 He died on 17 May 1958 and is buried at Linwood Cemetery.

 Hight was appointed a Companion of the Order of St Michael and St George in the 1932 King's Birthday Honours.
 In 1935, he was awarded the King George V Silver Jubilee Medal.
 In the 1947 New Year Honours he was appointed a Knight Commander of the Order of the British Empire for services to education.

-The library building at the University of Canterbury is named for him.
+The central library building at the University of Canterbury is named for him.